-Porsche on the other hand has so much invested in the production car market that it becomes hard for them to algin with F1.
-Where teams like Ferrari and McLaren have evolved their production car businesses alongside their F1 racing endeavors, Porsche has put its sole focus on its road cars since its inception, with racing being somewhat of a side development.
+Porsche on the other hand has so much invested in the production car market that it becomes hard for them to align with F1.
+Where teams like Ferrari and McLaren have evolved their production car businesses alongside their F1 racing endeavors, Porsche put their sole focus on their road cars since their inception, with racing being somewhat of a side development.

 People think of Ferrari and instantly think of racing, if not solely F1.
 People think of Porsche and think of expensive road cars.
 Although they have achieved wild success in the likes of Le Mans, their motorsport ventures have been very sporadic, and they have lacked the consistency of their Italian rivals.
 This has made it difficult for them to put a lot of focus into F1.

 However, there were rumors circulating in recent years that Porsche was going to make a comeback in the world of F1.
 Porsche was withdrawing from Le Mans (although they’re now back), which stalled the efforts to create an F1-compatible engine.
 The main reason for this was that Porsche decided to focus on entering Formula E, which uses electric vehicles and so there was no longer any need to create a combustion engine for either endurance racing or for a potential re-entry into Formula 1.

-This is about as close as Porsche has gotten to getting back into Formula 1 since its 1991 disaster.
-The amount of money involved in designing and developing engines and cars for F1 has been deemed too vast at this stage for Porsche to put any of its road car focus back onto motor racing.
+This was about as close as Porsche got to getting back into Formula 1 since its 1991 disaster.
+The amount of money involved in designing and developing engines and cars for F1 has been deemed too vast at this stage for Porsche to put any of their road car focus back onto motorsport.